I2095/SystemVerilog-Parameterized-FIFO-Design-and-Verification/README.md

 ## Overview

-This project implements a parameterized synchronous FIFO (First-In First-Out) memory buffer in SystemVerilog and verifies its functionality using a self-checking randomized testbench.
+This project implements a **parameterized synchronous FIFO (First-In First-Out) buffer** using SystemVerilog and verifies its functionality using a **self-checking, randomized testbench with a scoreboard-based reference model**.

-The design supports configurable data width and depth and includes overflow/underflow protection through full and empty status flags.

-Verification is performed using a scoreboard-based architecture with randomized stimulus generation and automatic result checking.
+The FIFO ensures ordered data transfer where the first data written is the first data read, making it a critical component in digital systems for buffering and flow control.

 ---